-Question Answer Mark

-Number

-8 (d) AO2 Indicative content Reasons for supporting this statement could be:

-Reasons for not supporting this statement could be: • it is more important to love God • God gave free will to choose what to do • some Christians might have a vocation to do something else

-Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 8 (d) AO2 Indicative content Reasons for supporting this statement could be: it will create peace in society the Guru Granth Sahib teaches that it is wrong to discriminate Guru Gobind Singh teaches, 'recognise the human race as one' Reasons for not supporting this statement could be: it is more important to love God God gave free will to choose what to do Some Sikhs may believe that combating sexism within the tradition is more important Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows:

-Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).

-(i) Own opinion 1 mark for 3

-a simple reason

-2 marks for

-a developed reason

-or two simple reasons

-3 marks forthree simple reasons

-or two developed reasons

-or a fully developed reason

-(ii) Why some people may disagree with their opinion 3
+Award marks as follows: Candidates who do not refer to Sikhism in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason

-1 mark for

-a simple reason marks for

-2 marks for • a developed reason

-or two simple reasons

-3 marks for

-three simple reasons

-or two developed reasons

-or a fully developed reason